 - Single-person bathrooms are designated for use by one person at a time and are open to all genders.

 - Shower stalls and single-use bathrooms are for use by one person at a time.

 - In Montgomery which is a gender-specific residence hall, the first-floor single use bathroom is designated as an All Gender restroom, so that guests may shower and use bathroom facilities without disrupting the community members.

 - Sinks in bathrooms and water fountains are not meant to be disposals for food, sand, mud, or similar substances.

 - Bathroom trash cans are not provided for students to dump their room trash in.

-Computer labs are available in Loomis, Mathias, and Slocum Halls.
+Computer labs are available in Loomis, Mathias, and South Halls.
 You do not have to be a resident of these halls to use the public access computer rooms; however, you may only have access when the main building doors are unlocked (for specific building hours, please inquire at the front desk you are interested in).
 Please note that not all computer rooms have printers.
 The computer rooms are open 24 hours a day for the residents of that particular building.
 The computer labs are being evaluated, and the services offered may change based on student need and feasibility.